 Frequent signal drop out

-- 1Other wireless networks around you can also cause interference.What you can do is change the channel your wireless router is using.
+- 1What you can do is change the channel your wireless router is using.
 Utilities such as NetStumbler will let you know what other channels nearby are available so you can choose another one for your WiFi network.
 Make sure you follow your router's instructions manual in order to get administrative controls.
-You will be LED to a section wherein you can select a channel of your choice.Advertisement
+You will be LED to a section wherein you can select a channel of your choice.Other wireless networks around you can also cause interference.Advertisement

 Tips on fixing iPhone WiFi Issues

-- 1Your iPhone WiFi has greyed out.This is one of the most common connectivity problems reported about the iPhone's WiFi.
+- 1This is one of the most common connectivity problems reported about the iPhone's WiFi.
 There are times when this firmware version overheats, and when it does, the WiFi chip is automatically disabled.
 As soon as the chip is disabled, your iPhone will grey out totally.
 So go to the Settings app and make sure your Airplane Mode is disabled.
 Then go to General > Reset, and tap "Reset Network Settings".
 You can now restart your iPhone.
 To do so, press and hold the Sleep and Home buttons until your iPhone screen turns black.
-If this didn't make any difference at all and you're still greyed out, you may need to upgrade to the latest iOS version.Advertisement
+If this didn't make any difference at all and you're still greyed out, you may need to upgrade to the latest iOS version.Your iPhone WiFi has greyed out.Advertisement

 Knowing how to troubleshoot WiFi problems does not have to be as frustrating as it sounds.
 You may even enjoy doing it once you discover you have the knack for it.
 Besides, it feels good to fix something that even your dad and older brother cannot.
 Good luck!